Deferred Action for Childhood Arrivals (DACA)

 a.
 Criminal Conviction

-In addition, any other misdemeanor for which an applicant was sentenced to more than 90 days in jail, not including suspended sentences and time held pursuant to an immigration detainer, will be deemed a significant misdemeanor.
+• In addition, any other misdemeanor for which an applicant was sentenced to more than 90 days in jail, not including suspended sentences or time held pursuant to an immigration detainer, will be deemed a disqualifying misdemeanor.

 b.
 Age Requirements